ivotron/popper2-paper/paper/paper.md

 This earlier Popper 1.x version did not assume containers, and instead left to the user the task of reproducing the environment.
 In contrast, the Popper container-native engine presented here fully embraces the container-native paradigm by implementing the principled design described in @Sec:principles.
 Tutorials that introduce attendees to the Popper container-native engine have been held in various workshops [@10.1145/3293883.3302575] and introductory talks.
-In addition, a case study using Popper in computer networks was presented in [@david2019reproducible].
+Additionally, a case study using Popper in computer networks experiments was presented in [@david2019reproducible].

 [^popper1xcli]: Available in the branch `popper-1.x` of the official repository: `https://github.com/getpopper/popper/tree/v1.x`.